The Riksbank’s balance sheet

 Assets also include claims on the International Monetary Fund (IMF).
 Part of the Riksbank's claims on the IMF is the holding of special drawing rights (SDRs) and the remaining claims consist of loans to the IMF.
 The Riksbank’s other assets consist of the Riksbank’s premises at Brunkebergstorg, shares in the Bank for International Settlements (BIS) and other holdings.

-The banks’ holdings of Monetary Policy Instruments – the Riksbank’s greatest liability
+The banks’ placements in monetary policy instruments – the Riksbank’s largest liability

-The Riksbank’s financial liabilities mostly consist of deposits in Swedish kronor.
-When the Riksbank supplies liquidity to the banking system in Swedish kronor, a debt to the banks arises in the form of an increased liquidity surplus.
-The banks place the surplus as deposits with the Riksbank.
-Banks that are monetary policy counterparties to the Riksbank may place the liquidity surplus with the Riksbank through monetary policy instruments in the form of Riksbank Certificates with a maturity of one week or in a standing overnight deposit facility.
-These deposits have increased in recent years as a result of the Riksbank having purchased Swedish securities.
+The Riksbank’s financial liabilities mostly consist of the banking system’s claims in Swedish krona on the Riksbank.
+This is mainly because the Riksbank borrows Swedish kronor from the banking system to finance its holdings of Swedish and foreign securities.
+When the banks' total claims exceed their total liabilities in Swedish kronor to the Riksbank, the banking system has a liquidity surplus with regard to the Riksbank.
+This has been the case for the banking system since 2008.
+Banks that are monetary policy counterparties to the Riksbank may deposit liquidity surpluses with the Riksbank via two different monetary policy instruments – either in a standing deposit facility overnight or in Riksbank Certificates with a maturity of one week.
+These deposits increased significantly in the years when the Riksbank bought Swedish securities.
 Through the purchases, the Riksbank has added a large amount of liquidity to the banking system and thereby increased the banks’ liquidity surplus towards the Riksbank.
-As the securities mature and are sold off, the banking system's liquidity surplus towards the Riksbank will now instead start to decrease and thus the banks' deposits with the Riksbank will also decrease going forward.
+As the securities mature and are sold off, the banking system's liquidity surplus towards the Riksbank will now instead decrease and thus the banks' deposits with the Riksbank will also decrease in the period ahead.

 In addition, the Riksbank has a liability to the IMF corresponding to the value of the allocated Special Drawing Rights (SDRs).